JLee21/Udacity-Self-Driving-Car-NanoDegree-Term-1/p4-advanced-lane-finding/carnd-advanced-lane-lines/writeup-template.md

 ### Quick Lane Search
 Once I implemented a basic Sliding Widnow search in order to find the left and right lane line image pixels, I added a Quick Lane Search where I take advantage of the previosuly found lane line polynomial fit.
 The code for this can be found in cell block `Draw Lane and Stats Fucntion`, lines (7-53).

+### Furture Improvements
+I performed a lot of color channel tuning in order to successfully find the lane for 50 seconds worth of driving footage.
+I believe that a more robust approach would be to teach an AI model to find lane lines.
+Perhaps, the AI model would be able to tune the color channels automatically in order to produce a binary mask that it thinks most resembles the lane lines.
+In addition, the AI model could be trained  on what a lane line is using a Generative Adverarial Network as explained in Comma.ai's [approach](https://github.com/commaai/research).